 Strong Market Positions.
 We are one of the world's largest independent suppliers of components, modules and systems for light, medium and heavy duty vehicle manufacturers and the related aftermarkets.
-Our products, which are focused on under-the-vehicle and under-the-hood applications, are used in SUVs and other light vehicles by automotive customers such as Ford, DaimlerChrysler and General Motors; in medium and heavy commercial vehicles by customers such as Renault/Mack Trucks, PACCAR and Navistar International; and in a variety of off-highway vehicles and equipment by customers such as Manitou, AGCO and Sandvik Tamrock.
-In addition, in 2001 we were awarded new business by such non-U.S.-based OE manufacturers as BMW, Isuzu, Nissan, Toyota and Volkswagen.
-We also supply replacement parts to these markets through OE service organizations and independent aftermarket channels.
-Our aftermarket customers include Genuine Parts/NAPA, CARQUEST and AutoZone.
+Our products, which are focused on under-the-vehicle and under-the-hood applications, are used in SUVs and other light vehicles by automotive customers such as Ford, DaimlerChrysler, and General Motors; in medium and heavy commercial vehicles by customers such as Renault/Mack Trucks, PACCAR, and Navistar; and in a variety of off-highway vehicles and equipment by customers such as Deere, Textron, and Manitou.
+We supply service and replacement parts to these markets through OE service organizations and independent aftermarket channels.

 Global Presence.
-At December 31, 2001, we had approximately 270 manufacturing facilities, 90 distribution facilities, and 70 research centers, service branches and offices located in 34 countries around the world.
-We maintain regional administrative organizations in North America, Europe, South America and Asia/Pacific which support the SBUs.
-In 2001, non-U.S. sales represented 33% of our total consolidated sales.
-Our global presence gives us proximity to our customers and enables us to provide marketing and manufacturing support, meet just-in-time delivery requirements and provide engineering solutions around the clock through our Virtual Time Engineering(TM) program.
+We have more than 270 manufacturing facilities, 90 distribution facilities, and 65 research centers, service branches and offices which are located in 34 countries around the world.
+We maintain administrative organizations in North America, Europe, South America and Asia/Pacific which support the SBUS.
+In 2000, non-U.S. sales represented 31% of our total consolidated sales.
+Our global presence gives us proximity to our customers and enables us to provide marketing and manufacturing support, meet just-in-time delivery requirements, and provide engineering solutions around the clock through our Virtual Time Engineering(TM) program.

 Recognized Brand Names.
 We believe that our OE and aftermarket customers alike recognize our branded products for quality and reliability.
-Among our significant trademarked products are:
+Among our most significant trademarked products are:

-- Spicer(R) axles, transaxles, driveshafts, steering shafts and universal joints; - Victor Reinz(R) gaskets; - Wix(R) filters; - Perfect Circle(R) piston rings and cylinder liners; - FTE(R) clutch and brake actuation systems; and - Glacier(R) Vandervell(R) bearings.
+- Spicer(R) axles, transaxles, driveshafts, steering shafts, and universal joints;

+- Victor Reinz(R) gaskets;

+- Boston(R) and Everflex(R) hose;

+- Weatherhead(R) hose and fittings;

+- Wix(R) filters;

+- Perfect Circle(R) piston rings and cylinder liners;

+- FTE(R) clutch and brake actuation systems; and

+- Glacier Vandervell(TM) bearings.

 Innovative, Value-Added Products.
 Since our founder Clarence Spicer designed the first automotive universal joint, we have been dedicated to the rapid development of new, value-added products.
 By continually broadening and enhancing our product offerings, we are able to attract new customers and to strengthen and expand our existing customer relationships.
-Recent new products include temperature-responsive cooling systems with electronic sensors, fluid steering systems with electronic interfaces, innovative materials that make components both lighter and stronger, and new traction control products that improve on-demand, all-wheel drive performance, such as our TXT(TM) torque-management differential.
+Recent new products include temperature-responsive cooling systems with electronic sensors, fluid steering systems with electronic interfaces, innovative materials that make components both lighter and stronger, and new traction control products that improve on-demand, all-wheel drive performance for vehicles, such as our TXT(TM) torque-management differential.
 We are also engaged in fuel cell engineering for alternate-energy systems.